bkhsoftware/MOWED/docs/planning/phase-4-todo-list.md

 - [ ] Create input fields for resource availability, energy needs, and sustainability goals
 - [ ] Implement a homestead layout design interface
 - [ ] Design an energy and water usage dashboard
+- [ ] Develop a food production planning and management tool
+- [ ] Create a waste management and recycling tracker
+- [ ] Implement a skills inventory and learning management system
+- [ ] Design a community resource sharing and bartering interface
+- [ ] Develop a disaster preparedness and emergency response planner
+- [ ] Create a maintenance scheduling and task management tool
+- [ ] Implement a financial planning and self-sufficiency calculator

 ### Optimization Logic
 - [ ] Develop algorithm for optimal resource allocation in self-reliance systems
 - [ ] Implement renewable energy system sizing optimization
 - [ ] Create a food production planning model
+- [ ] Develop a water harvesting and management optimization algorithm
+- [ ] Implement a multi-year crop rotation and companion planting optimizer
+- [ ] Create an energy storage and usage optimization model
+- [ ] Develop a waste reduction and recycling efficiency algorithm
+- [ ] Implement a time and labor allocation optimizer for self-reliance tasks
+- [ ] Create a risk assessment and mitigation strategy optimizer
+- [ ] Develop a long-term sustainability projection model

 ### Data Visualization
 - [ ] Design interactive homestead layout maps
 - [ ] Implement Sankey diagrams for resource flow
 - [ ] Create time-series charts for energy production and consumption
+- [ ] Develop 3D visualizations of permaculture designs
+- [ ] Implement heat maps for resource utilization across the homestead
+- [ ] Create interactive food forest and garden planning tools
+- [ ] Design animated weather pattern and microclimate visualizations
+- [ ] Implement augmented reality for on-site system planning and maintenance
+- [ ] Create network graphs for community resource sharing connections
+- [ ] Develop interactive dashboards for real-time monitoring of self-reliance metrics

 ### Advanced Features
 - [ ] Develop a machine learning model for predicting resource needs based on lifestyle
 - [ ] Implement a virtual reality tool for homestead design
 - [ ] Create a community resource sharing optimization system
+- [ ] Develop an AI-powered plant disease and pest identification system
+- [ ] Implement a blockchain-based local currency and bartering system
+- [ ] Create a predictive maintenance system for off-grid equipment
+- [ ] Develop a natural language processing tool for accessing self-reliance knowledge bases
+- [ ] Implement an IoT integration platform for smart off-grid living
+- [ ] Create a machine learning-based weather prediction and microclimate modeling tool
+- [ ] Develop a gamification system for self-reliance skill development

 ### Testing
 - [ ] Write unit tests for all optimization functions
 - [ ] Develop integration tests for the entire module
 - [ ] Perform usability testing with off-grid living enthusiasts
+- [ ] Conduct performance testing for long-term sustainability projections
+- [ ] Implement stress testing for resource management under scarcity scenarios
+- [ ] Perform accuracy testing of predictive models against real off-grid living data
+- [ ] Conduct cross-climate testing to ensure applicability in various environments
+- [ ] Implement security testing for community resource sharing features

 ### Documentation
 - [ ] Write user guide for the Self-Reliance Systems module
 - [ ] Document the optimization algorithms and their sustainability implications
+- [ ] Create case studies of successful self-reliant homesteads using the module
+- [ ] Develop quick-start guides for different off-grid scenarios (rural, urban, etc.)
+- [ ] Write technical documentation for integrating with off-grid energy and water systems
+- [ ] Create video tutorials for key features and workflows
+- [ ] Develop a guide on interpreting and using the module's outputs for long-term planning
+- [ ] Write a white paper on the module's approach to fostering resilient and sustainable lifestyles

+### Collaboration and Integration
+- [ ] Implement data sharing capabilities with renewable energy system providers
+- [ ] Develop APIs for integration with smart home and IoT devices
+- [ ] Create partnerships with permaculture and sustainable agriculture organizations
+- [ ] Implement integration with local weather stations and climate data sources
+- [ ] Develop collaborations with off-grid communities for ongoing feedback and improvement
+- [ ] Create a system for sharing best practices and lessons learned among users
+- [ ] Implement integration with seed banks and heirloom plant databases
+- [ ] Develop partnerships with sustainable technology manufacturers

+### Ethical Considerations and Compliance
+- [ ] Develop guidelines for responsible resource use and community engagement
+- [ ] Implement privacy controls for individual and community information
+- [ ] Create a system for ensuring equitable resource sharing in community settings
+- [ ] Develop compliance checks for local zoning and land use regulations
+- [ ] Implement features to promote biodiversity and ecological responsibility
+- [ ] Create a framework for addressing potential conflicts in community resource sharing
+- [ ] Develop transparency reports for resource usage and sustainability metrics
+- [ ] Implement accessibility features for users with disabilities in self-reliance planning

 ## 5. Residential Energy Consulting Module
 ### UI Development